-On May 11, 2006, the C/CAG Board approved the El Camino Real Incentive Program and authorized the use of the Congestion Relief Plan as the funding source for it.
-Under this Program the jurisdictions along El Camino Real will be eligible to receive up to \$50,000 as matching funds to support land use and transportation planning efforts along the corridor.
-The jurisdictions will also be eligible for an additional \$50,000 in matching funds to support the implementation of these plans.
+On May 11, 2006, the C/CAG Board approved the El Camino Real Incentive Program and authorized the use of the Congestion Relief Plan as the funding source for the Program.
+Under this Program the jurisdictions along El Camino Real/ Mission Street will be eligible to receive up to \$50,000 as matching funds to support land use and transportation planning efforts along the corridor.

+Jurisdictions will also be eligible for an additional \$50,000 in matching funds to support the implementation of these plans.
 Some of the other activities that will be funded as part of the El Camino Real Incentive Program include the development of a corridor study and design of transportation system improvements to complement the land use changes adopted by the local jurisdictions, and as matching funds to secure outside grants to support the overall El Camino Real Program.
-The annual pool of funds for this program is established at \$500,000.